SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds.md

 ### Get trend data pattern events

 Available from DataMiner 10.3.3/10.4.0 onwards.
 Retrieves all pattern occurrences detected in the DataMiner System.
-The data contains time range metadata on each row.
-Each time range holds the start and end time of the event in question.
-When a table row is selected, the time range will be exposed as a feed. <!-- RN 35027 -->
+The data includes time range metadata on each row, with the start and end time of the event in question.
+When a table row is selected, the time range will be available as a feed in the *feeds* section of the data pane.<!-- RN 35027 -->

 ### Get behavioral change events

 Available from DataMiner 10.3.3/10.4.0 onwards.
 Retrieves all behavioral anomalies detected in the DataMiner System.
-The data contains time range metadata on each row.
-Each time range holds the start and end time of the event in question.
-When a table row is selected, the time range will be exposed as a feed. <!-- RN 35027 -->
+The data includes time range metadata on each row, with the start and end time of the event in question.
+When a table row is selected, the time range will be available as a feed in the *feeds* section of the data pane. <!-- RN 35027 -->

 #### Configuring an external data source in a query